 How Eating Impacts Insulin

-Are you trying to manage your insulin levels?
-You may be surprised to learn that the food you eat significantly impacts how your body handles this hormone.
 Eating has a significant impact on insulin levels, and the way you eat can either help or hinder your ability to maintain stable blood sugar levels.
 There are a few different schools of thought related to meal frequency and its ability to impact glucose and insulin.

 How Eating Two-Three Meals a Day Impacts Insulin Responses

-What you eat is important, and when you eat matters too!
-Eating two to three meals a day impacts your insulin responses.
-It, in turn, impacts many health markers, including your body composition, weight, blood sugar levels, and glucose metabolism.
-Here are some pros and cons to eating larger meals less often and what you need to know about how meal timing affects your insulin response.
+Here are some pros and cons of eating larger meals less often and what you need to know about how meal timing affects your insulin response.

 Pros of Eating Two to Three Meals a Day

-- Research shows that skipping a meal in the evening to begin your fast is an effective way to reduce weight and fasting glucose levels.
-It can also be helpful for those struggling to manage conditions like type 2 diabetes.
+- Some research shows that skipping a meal in the evening to begin your fast may be an effective way to reduce weight and fasting glucose levels in those with type 2 diabetes.

-- According to research, eating larger, more well-balanced meals less frequently may curb hunger.
-It can also provide more satisfaction than eating several small meals a day.
+- According to some research, eating larger, more well-balanced meals less frequently may curb hunger.
+It may also provide more satisfaction than eating several small meals a day.

-- When you eat less frequently, you give your pancreas a needed break from producing insulin and storing energy.
+- When you eat less frequently, some believe you may give your pancreas a helpful break from producing insulin.

 - Research has shown that beginning your day (or breaking your fast) with a large, high-energy meal helps optimize metabolic control.